karenanndonnachie/CreativeCoding2019Repo/README.md

  5. Select Initialize this repository with a README.
  6. Click Create repository.

+How do I add a folder to my github repo?
+ 1. Select "Create new file"
+ 2. When prompted to name the file add a directory before the name... eg. /Week 2/readme.md the directory (folder will get added automatically

 How do I add an image to my 'readme.md' files?
  1. You can add images to your folder by uploading the image (please keep them light jpg format <200kb).
  2. Then, you show your image on your readme page by using general html markup, eg `<img src="yourImage.jpg" width="350" />` (or similar).